2025 Big East Conference baseball tournament

+The 2025 Big East Conference baseball tournament was held from May 21 through 24 at Prasco Park in Mason, Ohio.
+The event, held at the end of the conference regular season, determined the champion of the Big East Conference for the 2025 season.
+Top seeded Creighton won their second championship and earned an automatic bid to the 2025 NCAA Division I baseball tournament.

 Seeding and format

 The top four finishers of the league's eight teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.
+Creighton claimed the top seed over UConn due to their winning the head-to-head series.